digitalghost-dev/poke-cli/docs/Infrastructure_Guide/cloud-deployment.md

       ```shell
       git config core.sparseCheckout true
       ```
     * Tell `git` which directory to check out.
-Then, pull that directory.
+Then, pull that directory:
       ```shell
       echo "card_data/" >> .git/info/sparse-checkout
       ```
-    * Pull the repo into the local directory
+    * Pull the repository into the local directory:
       ```shell
       git pull origin main
       ```
-    * Verify that `card_data/` directory was created.
+    * Verify that `card_data/` directory was created:
       ```shell
       ls
       ```